hkscy/JC-PIN-Manager/README.md

 3. Run the ``setup_card.py`` host application which will instruct the applet to return the number of PIN retries on the global PIN, reset the global PIN to ``3333`` and then verify the new PIN.

 ## Debugging
 Has been tested using the Taisys SIMoME only.
 Please let me know if it also works on your hardware!
+You may need to replace the GlobalPlatform API jar file with a version which is compatible with your JavaCard.